ReportedUser/Robot_Control_with_depth_camera/README.md

 ## Project

-This project objective is to follow the hand position with a robot.
+This project's objective is to follow the position of a hand with a robot.
-In order to do so this package makes use of mediapipe to identify the hand and moveit for the communication with the robot.
+In order to do so, this package makes use of mediapipe to identify the hand and moveit for the communication with the robot..

 ## Contents
-This repository contains hand_tracking and some helper scripts:
+This repository contains the main script hand_tracking and some helper scripts:
 - Hand_tracking: Actual script used to track the hand and move the robot.
-- moveit_test: Helper script to check if the moveit and connection to the robot section of the program actually works.
+- moveit_test: Helper script to check if moveit and connection to the robot section of the program actually works.
 - hand_to_coordinates_mediapipe: Helper script to check if the mediapipe section of the program actually works.

 ## Requirements

-This package is used on ROS Noetic and makes use of Universal Robot drivers, you will also need to install some python libraries to make everything work.
+This package is used on ROS Noetic and makes use of Universal Robots drivers.
+You will also need to install some Python libraries to enable proper functioning.

 Download [Ubuntu 20.04.6 LTS (Focal Fossa)](https://releases.ubuntu.com/focal/) to be able to install RoS Noetic.